A family connection to the River Tyne

 My Great Grandfather, Joseph William Dunn, lived with his family in South Shields and had a little fishing boat, a coble, which was docked on the south side of the River Tyne.
 It was called 'Squirt' - a funny name but I love it!
 Joseph's daughter, Jean, met and married Raymond Nicholson, my Grandfather, who served in the Merchant Navy during the second world war.
-Grandad shared Joseph's great love for the sea and traveled the world during the war, playing cricket with the locals wherever his ship docked.
-Our family have a deep and long connection with the sea and there is no place I'd rather be - whenever I'm by the coast and watching the boats coming and going I think of Great Grandad out fishing in his little coble and Grandad on the large merchant fleet ships.
-It is their stories that inspired my love for the sea and for seascape photography, there can be no better or more enduring gift.
+Grandad shared Joseph's great love for the sea and travelled the world during the war, playing cricket with the locals wherever his ship docked.
+Our family have a deep and long connection with the sea and there is no place I'd rather be.
+Whenever I'm by the coast and watching the boats coming and going I think of Great Grandad out fishing in his little coble and Grandad on the large merchant fleet ships.
+It is their stories that inspired my love for the sea and for seascape photography, a treasured and enduring gift.

 While they both suffered hardships and injury at sea while out making their livings, both always came home and lived good long lives.
 Grandad lost many friends and ship mates at sea, he never really talked about that with me but you could see it in his eyes as he shared his stories.